Information for all parties about when a complaint is made about an early learning service.

 When an unannounced visit takes place, we will:

 - introduce themselves to the person responsible and explain why they are there and,

 - provide evidence of their authorisation to enter the premises – this is located on the back of each official’s ID card.

-Following any visit, Ministry staff will engage directly with the service provider’s contact person in writing to communicate next steps and outline any requirements the service provider needs to meet.
+Following any visit, we will engage directly with the service provider’s contact person in writing to communicate next steps and outline any requirements the service provider needs to meet.

-When a multi-agency investigation is required, Ministry of Education staff will inform the complainant and clarify with the early learning service:
+When a multi-agency investigation is required, we will inform the complainant and clarify with the early learning service:

 - the purpose of their investigation and area of responsibility;